Novel phenomics tools to screen for drought tolerance in wheat

 Drought is a major environmental factor reducing wheat yields across Australia.
 Drought tolerance is a complex multigenic trait and difficult to assess rapidly in the glasshouse or the field.
 This project seeks to develop new methods based on the hyperspectral reflectance, the spectrum light reflected from the wheat leaves and canopy, by using machine learning to build predictive algorithms for selection of drought tolerant wheat in the field.
 These tools can be used both to find superior germplasm and to understand the physiological basis of drought tolerance mechanisms at key stages of crop development.

 Crop nutrition in agriculture is a complex interplay of crop physiology and timing and availability of nutrients, with both demand and supply affected by climate, soil, and management.
 Its study requires consideration of a multi-layered system in time and space.
 We suspect that insufficient crop nutrition (nitrogen in particular) is the biggest cause of the current “yield gap” in dryland agriculture (difference between actual and potential yield).
 At the same time, we know that soil “nutrient mining” through inadequate nutrition drives the loss of carbon (organic matter) in soil.
-Fine tuning and de-risking our nutrient management to maintain a nutrient balance at the systems level is key to dealing with these two critical but linked national goals.
+Fine tuning and de-risking our nutrient management to maintain a nutrient balance at the system’s level is the key to dealing with these two critical but linked national goals.
 More deeply understanding the nutrient balance will have impacts not only towards crop productivity, but also carbon accounting and environmental impacts on soils, water, and landscapes.

 Plant Architecture Mapping in the Lab and in the Field